tinify/wordpress-plugin/readme.txt

 == Changelog ==
 = 3.8.0 =
 * feat: option to create a backup of the original uploaded image
-* fix: will not used setAccessible on newer PHP versions
+* fix: will not use setAccessible on newer PHP versions
 * fix: correctly resets index when bulk optimizing
 * fix: clears memoized metadata when it is updated